pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

+- Another thing you see all over the place are all these caches.
 - Syscache lets you look things up in the system catalog tables.
 - We call it a lot in analysis, so this seems like a good place to cover it.